 After devoting decades to (unsuccessfully) replicating her grandmother’s chocolate-chip cookies, Kimberley Lovato discovers that she’s more like her grandma than she’d imagined.

 Mom Anne Enright sniffs her baby up and down and then holds nothing back as she shares what each precious whiff calls to mind.

-How is it that a flaccid hunk of beef shaped like the state of Tennessee inspires Proustian prose and elicits deep pleasure?
+How is it that a hunk of beef shaped like the state of Tennessee can inspire Proustian prose and elicit such pleasure?

 Sometimes it’s not a bad thing to take a hard look at those things we never stop to consider.
 Jennifer Thompson Trainer takes on an Easter essential.